-- (OUCU) and password that we will provide.
+- 4.1.1 We will give you a secure Open University computing account when you register.
+You can access this account using an Open University Computer Username (OUCU) and password that we will provide.
 This will give you access to the Open University computing services you need for your studies.
-You should not use your account for any business or personal purposes. - 4.1.2 You can set a different username, but it should remain a true representation of your real name so that your tutor can identify you. - 4.1.3 You will breach this policy if your selected username may be considered offensive. - 4.1.4 Your password must be in line with accepted good practice.
+You should not use your account for any business or personal purposes. - 4.1.2 You can set a different username, but it should clearly be recognisable as you, so that your tutor can identify you. - 4.1.3 You will breach this policy if your selected username may be considered offensive.

+- 4.1.4 Your password must be in line with accepted good practice.
 The Help Centre has advice on choosing suitable passwords. - 4.1.5 You must not share the contact details of any member of the University, student or staff, including computer username and email address, without their express permission.
-See also section 10 - 4.1.6 Always ensure that you keep copies of any work you submit to us online in case there are technical problems, and you need to resubmit the work.
+See also section 8, Standards of behaviour. - 4.1.6 Always ensure that you keep copies of any work you submit to us online in case there are technical problems, and you need to resubmit the work.
 You may need evidence of any technical failure if you are unable to submit work and want to make a Special Circumstance claim.
 For more details, see our Special Circumstances policy.